🎙️

 ⚡ Actionable Takeaways

-• Reduce exposure to endocrine-disrupting chemicals by avoiding plastic water bottles, not heating food in plastic, and storing food in glass or metal containers.
+• Reduce exposure to endocrine-disrupting chemicals by avoiding plastic water bottles, not warming food in plastic containers, and storing food in glass or metal [45:33].

 ⏱ Timeline Breakdown